How To Pay Off Your Mortgage: I Have Paid Off A Mortgage Early Several Times

 The financial stress of job loss or unexpected expenses drops dramatically when you don’t owe the bank.
 More importantly, you keep your money instead of handing over hundreds of thousands in interest.

 A $300,000 mortgage at 6% costs you over $350,000 in interest if you take the full 30 years.
-Paying it off early means you slash that number significantly.
-Every dollar you put toward the principal now is interest the bank never collects.
+Focusing on paying off mortgage early means you slash that number significantly.

 Faster home equity buildup also gives you more financial flexibility.
 And let’s be honest, owning your home outright just feels good.

-🙋♂️If this is interesting so far, follow DadisFIRE on MSN, then hit like to see more articles on financial freedom, personal finance, and smart money moves.💪
+🙋♂️If this is interesting so far, follow DadisFIRE on Medium, then hit like to see more articles on financial freedom, personal finance, and smart money moves.💪

 The #1 Game-Changer: Making Extra Principal-Only Payments